kev20006/drinkit/readme.md

 Lots of content on the app, cocktail names in the sidebar, search and filter lists, favorites are taking a long time to load.
 Leaving users essentially stuck in the homepage for a few seconds.

 **Solution**: Tidy up the API calls, many items are being called more than once, all of these could be condensed into a single api call.
 Cacheing may be implemented to further speed this up.

+**Solution Revisited**: API calls were grouped together, so that each collection is only called at most once per page.

 #### Bug 4: Favorites were not updating until page refresh.